pagonzales/AdventureWorks_Sales_Analysis_TimeSeries_Dashboard/README.md

 ## Project Insights
 - In the basis of 2005 data from AdventureWorks database, we can see the following:
   - In 2005, Dec, Nov, and Oct as the top 3 months that collectively accounted for 55.3% of the total profit with 46.9% of profit came from Thursday, Friday, and Saturday sales.
-  - In specific country we have:
+  - In specific countries, we have:
     - For Australia, we have Dec, Nov, and Aug as the top 3 months that collectively accounted for 53.4% of total profit with 49.2% of total profit came from Wed, Thu, and Sat sales.
 Also, weekday makes up 70.9% of the total profit.
     - For Canada, we have Dec, Aug, and Nov as the top 3 months that collectively accounted for 65.8% of total profit with 42.9% of total profit came from Mon, Fri, and Sat sales.
 Also, weekday makes up 72.1% of the total profit.
     - For France, we have Jul, Nov, and Dec as the top 3 months that collectively accounted for 70.2% of total profit with 56.8% of total profit came from Wed, Thu, and Sun sales.
 Also, weekday makes up 76.5% of the total profit.